 New Mexico State Open Chili Cook-off

-October 2016 (final dates TBD) — During Aspenfest weekend enjoy some of the best chili around at the Open Chili Cook-off.
+October 1-2, 2016 — During Aspenfest weekend enjoy some of the best chili around at the Open Chili Cook-off.
 The chili cook-off is open for public tasting beginning at noon.

 October 7-9, 2016 — Take part in the nation’s finest cowboy festival at the annual Lincoln County Cowboy Symposium!
 Enjoy Old West storytellers, noted historians, poets, musicians, chuckwagon cooks, western artists and craftsmen for three days of events, cowboy competitions, horse demonstrations, Western swing dancing, kids rodeo and educational activities.
 Also during the symposium don’t miss the World Champion Chuckwagon Competition, featured on the Food Network’s All American Festivals and Cowboy Challenge.

-November 2016 (final dates TBD) — Get a head start on your holiday shopping at Christmas jubilee!
+November 11-13, 2016 — Get a head start on your holiday shopping at Christmas jubilee!
 80 local merchants make it a one-stop shop for all your gifts.
 Bring the kids to meet Santa and enjoy storytelling while you shop until you drop!